 In Early May, following the trout lilies, emerge trilliums and spring beauties.
 These early spring flowers take advantage of the time between the spring thaw and the leafing out of the trees.
-During this shadeless time the forest floor warms very quickly, encouraging the fast growth of the earliest wildflowers.
+During this shadeless time, the forest floor warms very quickly, encouraging the fast growth of the earliest wildflowers.
 These same flowers, which grow close to the forest floor, out of the wind, rely on insects for pollination.
-Interestingly, in contradiction to its beautiful bloom, the trillium emits a bit of a fowl odor that resembles decaying flesh in order to attract carrion eating insects that are tricked into spreading its pollen.
+Interestingly, in contradiction to its beautiful bloom, the trillium emits a bit of a foul odor that resembles decaying flesh in order to attract carrion-eating insects that are tricked into spreading its pollen.
 Ants of course are chief pollinators of trilliums.

 Perhaps my favorite spring flower is the red flower that blooms high on the tops of soft maple trees.
 Where soft, also known as red maple, grow in abundance, it can make the hillsides resemble fall in its reddish cast.
 Mixed with the fresh expanding light green aspen leaves, the spring landscape is a delight to the eye, yet as I first mentioned, a little over a month ago the Adirondacks were covered in a blanket of snow and ice.
 Amazing.